danielkorzekwa/tennis-player-compare/doc/glicko2_tennis_skills/glicko2_tennis_skills.md

 	0.7 		0.695

 There is an infinite number of models for predicting probability of winning a tennis point, which would produce exactly the same correlation value.
 However, in general, the model with higher correlation value is the better one.
-Inspecting other measures such as Entropy [11](#references), Kullback–Leibler divergence [12](#references) and Log Likelihood [13](#references), gives deeper insight into comparing two models each other with similar value Pearson Correlation.
+Inspecting other measures, such as Entropy [12](#references), Kullback Leibler divergence [13](#references) and Log Likelihood [14](#references), gives deeper insight into comparing two models with similar value of Pearson Correlation.

 Predicting outcome of tennis match
 --------------------------------------------------------------------------------------------

-The probability of winning a tennis match by player 1 against player 2 is calculated with a hierachical markov chain [14,15](#references).
+The probability of winning a tennis match by player 1 against player 2 is calculated with a hierachical markov chain [15,16](#references).
 This model takes as inputs, the probabilities of winning a point on serve by both players and calculates probabilities of winning a game, set, tiebreak and match.
-Tristan J. Barnett [14](#references) shows that markov chain allows for computing probability of winning a tennis match from an arbitrary starting position, given the probabilities of winning a point by both players are known at this stage.
+Tristan J. Barnett [15](#references) shows that markov chain allows for computing probability of winning a tennis match from an arbitrary starting position, given the probabilities of winning a point by both players are known at this stage.

 The following example ([source code](https://github.com/danielkorzekwa/tennis-probability-calculator/blob/master/src/test/scala/dk/tennisprob/TennisProbFormulaCalcTest.scala))